protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 Although related, this work does not translate to the particular use-case of Saturn.
 Saturn's servers are decentralized and, as such, the costs and reward structures are not compatible with a decentralized or hybrid model.
 In addition, for the purpose of the first version of Saturn, we are interested in defining how a given pool of rewards should be split among node operators.
 In other words, we focus on the seller side of the retrieval market and try to define an optimal distribution of rewards that incents participation towards a set of shared goals.

-This is similar to a concept proposed by Wilkins et al. [4], the marketized-commons platform, which is defined as a platform attempting to "incentivize collaborative efforts through market principles".
+This is similar to a concept proposed by Wilkins et al. [4], the marketized-commons platform, which is defined as a platform attempting to “incentivize collaborative efforts through market principles“.
 In this model, everyone benefits from the collective action, but participation is costly.
 In Saturn, all internet users will benefit from a faster content delivery, while node operators will carry the cost of participation.

 Interestingly, Wilkins et al. [4] argues that financial incentives are not the main driver of participation in the commons and that platforms that solely rely on financial incentives have a hard time sustaining participation.
 To combat this, the authors suggest taking into consideration the participants' social identities.
 Specifically for incentives, they state that the platform's reward system needs to incorporate the social values of the group and reward collective behavior.
 This is a valuable takeaway for Saturn.
 In our case, we need to be clear about the collective goals for the network and incent node operators to achieve them as a group.

 Another important problem Saturn will need to meet is the issue of honesty.
 Because we don't have an efficient way to cryptographically proof retrievals, we need to take the logs submitted by node operators as the signal to distribute rewards.
 As such, the network is open to attack vectors where untrustworthy nodes submit fake or altered logs to collect more rewards.

 The issue if dishonesty in online platforms in not new.
 A common place where this issue arises is in online marketplaces and C2C commerce, where authors usually tackle dishonesty through user feedback and reputation systems [5] [6] [7].
 Dewan and Dasgupta [8] and Aljuraidan et al. [9] also explore how reputation systems can aid with dishonesty, although in different applications.
 Dewan and Dasgupta [8] look into outsourcing computation while Aljuraidan et al. [9] analyze peer-to-peer networks.
 All the authors conclude that reputation systems (and the potential lost of future rewards) can be an effective way of incenting good behavior.
-However, they can take advantage of user feedback and/or "verified tests" to feed their reputation systems, which Saturn is not expected to have in a first phase.
+However, they can take advantage of user feedback and/or “verified tests” to feed their reputation systems, which Saturn is not expected to have in a first phase.

 In addition to reputation systems, penalties can be used to incent good behavior.
 Kroupa [10] analyze the impact of punishment in human cooperation and concluded that punishment can be an efficient way of maintaining cooperation.
 However, punishment requires a system to detect undesired behavior and penalties that are large enough to balance the system's detection rate.